verifyAI

 A specific and unique UI component name, to avoid miscommunication between designers and developers.
 This needed to be clear so that the components would work as they were supposed to without error.

-• Color Contrast: Ensured colors were readable against various backgrounds and interaction states, diving deep into accessibility standards for disabled buttons.
+- Color Contrast: Ensured readability across backgrounds and interaction states, adhering to standards for disabled buttons.

-• Font Size & Touch Targets: Verified that font sizes and touch targets on mobile devices were appropriately sized.
+- Font Size & Touch Targets: Verified optimal sizes for mobile devices to enhance usability.

-• Text Labels with Icons: Added text labels alongside icons in mobile navigation to improve clarity.
+- Text Labels with Icons: Included text labels in mobile navigation to improve clarity.

-• Consistency: Maintained consistency in layouts and UI elements to create a cohesive experience.
+- Consistency: Maintained uniform layouts and UI elements for a cohesive experience.

 what would i do different?